SzybkiSasza/proxify-class/examples/README.md

 This example shows how to halt method invocation and throw an error for the invoker, if the invoker does not have permissions to run it.

 Each modifier throws an error if the "user" points to the user that does not have permission to call this function.

+## Result modification

+An example taking results returned by the callback and modifying them to a standard format.

+It modifies the results **after** they are asynchronously returned in the callback